jung-chang/codehealth/content/posts/simplify-long-list-of-parameters.md

 By grouping the parameters into easily understandable interfaces, we **improve readability** of the function as well as **simplify future refactors** to accomodate new attributes.

 However, this is ultimately a tradeoff as primitive parameters provide powerful versatility in how functions can be defined.
-Simply, not every parameter needs to be grouped!
+Not all parameters need to be simplified this way!

 {{% tldr %}}